Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 **This metric works with only one column.**

+Metric is not reversible and fails only if provided value cannot be cast to String.

 All approximate distinct values metrics are defined in `approximateDistinctValues` subsection.
 Additional parameters can be supplied: